Social Enterprise Gold Mark Assessment Framework

 |Criteron J||Financial Transparency||• A social enterprise exists to maximise the social impact and value it can create, above that of individual shareholder/member profits.|

-• A good social enterprise is financially transparent so that it may be held accountable to its different stakeholders, through demonstrating how annual income and accumulated profits have been used.
+• A good social enterprise is financially transparent so that it may be held accountable to its different stakeholders, through demonstrating fiscal responsibility, business viability, as well as showing how annual income and accumulated profits have been deployed.

 • This includes reporting on investments in support of social purposes but also concerns how a social enterprise can show it manages finances responsibly and in ways that reinforce trading sustainability, which underpins the capability to create regular social benefit.